bjlkeng/bjlkeng.github.io/source/posts/tensors-manifolds-and-metric-spaces.rst

 Let's start at the beginning.

 (By the way, you should checkout [1], which is a great series of videos explaining tensors from the beginning.
-It definitely helped clarify a lot of ideas for me.)
+It definitely helped clarify a lot of ideas for me and a lot of this section is based on his presentation.)

 |h3| 1.2 Geometric Vectors as Tensors |h3e|